 In the present scenario, we strongly advise that landlords and tenants discuss and consider their particular proposed arrangement in the light of their existing lease.
 The best scenario is mutual support and co-operation by the landlord and tenant during the unexpected pressures arising from COVID-19.
 Each arrangement will need to be tailored to the particular circumstances.

 If you require assistance with tenancy law, please contact our Property Team at Burke & Associates Lawyers.
-To discuss further, please contact Kristy Muhlhan, Principal, who heads our Property and Property Development Team, Annabel Viner, Special Counsel, Stewart Davis, Lawyer or Peter Hall, Lawyer.
+To discuss further, please contact Kristy Muhlhan, Principal, who heads our Property and Property Development Team, Annabel Viner, Special Counsel or Stewart Davis.